LINs-lab/cluster_tutorial/docs/Determined_AI_User_Guide.md

 ## Submit

 Save the YAML configuration to, let's say, `test_task.yaml`.
 You can start a Jupyter Notebook (Lab) environment or a simple shell environment.
 A notebook is a web interface and thus more user-friendly.
-However, you can use **Visual Studio Code** or **PyCharm** and connect to a shell environment[[3]](https://gpu.lins.lab/docs/interfaces/ide-integration.html), which brings more flexibility and productivity if you are familiar with these editors.
+However, you can use **Visual Studio Code** or **PyCharm** to connect to a shell environment[[3]](https://gpu.lins.lab/docs/interfaces/ide-integration.html), which brings more flexibility and productivity if you are familiar with these editors.

 For notebook: